wkdewey/religion-researcher/specs.md

 - [x] Views use helper methods if appropriate

-author_id_field so that users can select an author for a text also current_researcher for the current user
+project_id_field so that users can select a project for a note, or else it will associate the note with an existing project also current_researcher for the current user

 - [x] Views use partials if appropriate